AzureAD/azure-activedirectory-library-for-android/README.md

      mContext.acquireTokenSilent(resource, clientid, userId, callback );
     ```

-## Development
+## Contributing
-You can clone the repo and start contributing. if you want to setup maven enviroment please [check this](https://github.com/MSOpenTech/azure-activedirectory-library-for-android/wiki/Setting-up-maven-environment-for-Android)
+All code is licensed under the Apache 2.0 license and we triage actively on GitHub.
+We enthusiastically welcome contributions and feedback.
+You can clone the repo and start contributing now. if you want to setup a maven enviroment please [check this](https://github.com/MSOpenTech/azure-activedirectory-library-for-android/wiki/Setting-up-maven-environment-for-Android)

+## Important Information

-## Customization
+### Customization
-Library project resources can be overwritten by your app resources.
-This happens when app is building.
-It means that you can customize Authentication Activity layout the way you want.
-You need to make sure to keep id of controls that ADAL uses(Webview).
+Library project resources can be overwritten by your application resources.
+This happens when your app is building.
+For this reason, you can customize Authentication Activity layout the way you want.
+You need to make sure to keep the id of the controls that ADAL uses(Webview).

 ### Authority Url and ADFS
 ADFS is not recognized as production STS, so you need to turn of instance discovery and pass false at AuthenticationContext constructor.